How Much Cash to Bring to Mexico in 2026 (Real Numbers from a Resident)

 Base taxi fares vary throughout Mexico depending on the city you visit.

-However, getting around via taxi is still more affordable in Mexico than it is in the U.S. or Europe.
+However, getting around via taxi is still more affordable in Mexico than in the US or Europe.

 Most city taxis have visible and verified meters, but taxis in smaller towns often do not.
-In this case, it’s best to agree upon a price with the driver prior to getting into the taxi.
+In this case, it’s best to agree upon a price with the driver before getting into the taxi.

 🚙 Uber